The Enhanced Frequency Control Capability (EFCC) Project

 Leaders in demand-side management, Flexitricity are recruiting customers from industrial and commercial sectors for a demand side response (DSR) trial.
 The company will also deploy its proprietary control and communication solutions, providing local interface points for the MCS on customers' sites, and will monitor and operate the DSR trial.

-GE Grid Solutions have developed the monitoring and control system for the project.
+GE Renewable Energy (formerly GE Grid Solutions) have developed the monitoring and control system for the project.
 The company has a strategic interest in the field of wide area measurement and control.

 Both institutions are providing academic support, testing facilities, system studies and expert knowledge.
 A big focus for both Strathclyde and Manchester will be on the results validation and sharing learning from the project.